Introducing Sandra Milliken

 In the late 1970s I established my own music teaching practice, specialising in piano and voice – something that I continue to do today.

 My extensive experience with choirs began with the Cairns Choral Society in 1979 – first as a singer, then as accompanist and also as conductor of some of their small ensembles.
 In 1995, a year after arriving in Brisbane, I was invited to join the staff of the Queensland Youth Choir (now the Queensland Show Choir), conducting several of their ensembles up until 2008.
 In 1998 I had been appointed musical director of their senior ensemble VoiceWorks and in 2006 became the Choir’s inaugural Artistic Director.
 For several years until early 2010 I conducted two junior choirs at Cannon Hill Anglican College.
 In 2007 I took up the position of Conductor of the award-winning Blackstone-Ipswich Cambrian Choir where I remained until 2016.
 I then went on to direct the Sunshine Coast Oriana Choir until April 2018.
-Currently, I am the musical director of Bayside Divas, women’s choir based in the Brisbane suburb of Sandgate.
+Currently, I am the musical director of Bayside Divas, a women’s choir based in the Brisbane suburb of Sandgate.

 The Cairns Choral Society not only maintained an award-winning SATB choir but also produced, each year, one or two music theatre productions.
 This provided me with extensive experience in this field both as a performer and a musical director.
 My directing credits include Annie, Fiddler on the Roof, West Side Story, Joseph and the Amazing Technicolor Dreamcoat, Man of La Mancha and the world premiere amateur production of Chess.